jokob-sk/NetAlertX/docs/DEBUG_PLUGINS.md

 #### Incorrect input data

 Input data from the plugin might cause mapping issues in specific edge cases.
-Look for a corresponding section in the `pialert.log` file, for example notice the first line of the execution run of the `PIHOLE` plugin below:
+Look for a corresponding section in the `app.log` file, for example notice the first line of the execution run of the `PIHOLE` plugin below:

 ```
 17:31:05 [Scheduler] - Scheduler run for PIHOLE: YES